About My Photography style

 Traditional Wedding Photography

 Traditional wedding photography is on the other end of the spectrum of wedding photojournalism.
 While wedding photojournalism is unposed and natural, traditional wedding photography relies on a more hands-on approach.
-Lifestyle wedding photography is somewhere in-between.

 Traditional wedding photography is about being camera aware, with the people looking at the camera more often that not (aware posing) or looking at other people and things in the frame (unaware posing).
 A lot of attention is devoted to posing and setting up each shot.
 Many traditional wedding photographers work from a shot list at a wedding, delivering products that are consistent in quality but also content.